ptahproject/ptah/docs/rest.rst

 REST
 ====

 REST is first class citizen in Ptah.
 If you use the Content model then you get REST for free.
 If you want 'low-level' Node interface you need to do more work.
+The follow relies on Ptah App.

 You will need curl and ptah running for this example.

 Overview
 --------
-REST API is flat and not heirarchical.
-It does take content heirarchy into consideration when computing security.
-But the API is flat.
-Twillio & github are inspirations.
+REST API is flat.
+If your content participates in heirarchy the system will take this into account when computing security.

-Note that all __link__, __uri__ will change based on data in the database.  identifiers in this example will not match with yours.
-We presume you can figure this out.
+Note that in the following values for __link__, __uri__ will be different in than what you will see.
+You can figure this out.
 For clarity we just use data available from our session.

 Also to note there is a ptahclient.py and a rest.py which support programatic usage of the REST API from python.
-You do not need to fiddle with cURL ;-)  We just use it for these examples.
+You do not need to use cURL.
+We just use it for these examples.

 Basics
 ------